slacka/WoeUSB/README.md

 This package contains two programs:

-* WinUSB-gui: a simple tool that enable you to create your own usb stick windows installer from iso image or a real DVD.
+* winusbgui: a simple tool that enable you to create your own usb stick windows installer from iso image or a real DVD.
 * winusb: the command line tool.